Kari pushes beyond the comfort zone

-Kari was a stay-at-home mother of two and domestic carer with Japanese being the predominant language spoken at home.
-She knew some English having lived in USA for a short while but in her words, ‘American’s didn’t understand my English, and ever since then I avoid English speakers’.
-Once her youngest daughter started school, Kari overcame her fear of new places and decided to venture into an EAL class run by a neighbourhood house in her local area.
-Then she came into Farnham Street Neighbourhood Learning Centre’s Initial Pathways program in 2014.
+Kari was a stay-at-home mother of two and domestic carer.
+Japanese is the predominant language that she and her family speak at home.
+Kari knew some English, having lived in USA for a short while.But she found that Americans had trouble understanding her so she avoided English speakers.
+Once her youngest daughter started school, Kari overcame her fear of new places and decided to venture into an English as an Additional Language (EAL) class run by her local neighbourhood house.
+She began attending Farnham Street Neighbourhood Learning Centre’s (FSNLC) Initial Pathways program in 2014.

-Another societal barrier she notes, ‘In my culture, we don’t look directly into others’ eyes while we talk.
-I always remind myself to see people’s eyes and after many presentations in EAL classes, I improved in this in the group situation but it’s still difficult one to one.
-So this year I continue by joining Speak Out and in this class, we have to look into people’s eyes, so I may still improve in this.’
+She’s had to overcome some cultural differences.
+‘In my culture, we don’t look directly into others’ eyes while we talk.
+I always remind myself to look at people’s eyes and after many presentations in my EAL classes, I have improved in the group situation but it’s still difficult for me one to one.’

 Kari is open to try anything to help her improve personally, academically and socially.

 Unfortunately at this time Kari’s marriage broke down and she became a single parent with full responsibility for her two school-aged children.
-Due to the associated pressures but to keep her learning ongoing, she undertook several FSNLC’s pre-accredited courses over the next years: Language and Literacy for Employability, Job Talk, and Literacy for Further Learning.
+Despite this she kept her learning going, undertaking several pre-accredited courses including: Language and Literacy for Employability, Job Talk, and Literacy for Further Learning.
 In addition she also took up several volunteer positions: an education support person in the EAL classrooms at FSNLC and in a local primary school, and in multiple volunteer Japanese-related positions as librarian, tutor, craft teacher, LOTE teacher support – all in various Japanese schools or community organisations.

 This led Kari to undertake and successfully complete the Certificate IV in Education Support at Victoria University in 2018.
-Now in 2019, she still attends one pre-accredited class a week based on drama techniques to continue to improve her self-confidence in speaking in English and in her overall quiet demeanor.
+In 2019, she attended one pre-accredited class a week based on drama techniques to continue to improve her self-confidence in speaking in English and in her overall quiet demeanor.
 In addition, Kari still maintains her volunteer work at FSNLC, commenced as a volunteer education support worker in Japanese classes years P-6 and commenced an online course to extend her knowledge and skills in Japanese grammar.